raoconnor/raoconnor.github.io/_posts/2025-12-26-Migration-to-Nutanix-Part-3.md

 I previously I added source and target environments (ESX and the AHV)

-On each Enviroment clicking on the three dots to see VMs that can be moved
+On each enviroment clicking on the three dots will show which VMs can be moved

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/winmove1.png" width="700"></kbd>